-- The day, date, and time of your event
+- The day, date, start-time, and end-time of your event

-- Location - the room you reserved with the Conferences and Special Events Office.
+- Location - the space you reserved with CASE

-- Room Set-Up including the amount of tables requiring linen
+- Space Set-Up including the number and type/size/shape of tables requiring linen

-- Menu - including special dietary requirements such as vegan or allergies
+- Menu – include special dietary needs such as vegan, gluten-free, and allergies

-- Bar requirements - Dickinson College does not provide or sell alcoholic beverages.
-You may supply your own alcoholic beverages which must be served by our TIPS trained servers at a charge of $12 each hour.
+- Alcohol and Bar Service – Dickinson College does not provide or sell alcoholic beverages.
+You may supply your own alcoholic beverages which must be served by our TIPS trained servers at a charge of $12.50 each per hour.

-- Special Arrangements - flowers, china service, linens, etc.
+- Special arrangements – flowers, china service, and linens.